Baselios Augen I: Consecrations and important declarations

 By the end of March 1966, Augen declared Mar Elia Chapel, Kottayam as the official Thronal Cathedral of the Catholicos of the East.

 On 24 August 1966, Augen I elevated Yuhanon Severios, Thomas Thimotheos and Dr. Philipose Theophilos as Metropolitans at Kolencherry St. Peter's & St. Paul's Church.
 These newly consecrated Metropolitans were appointed to lead the Dioceses of Cochin, Malabar and Angamaly respectively.

 As Catholicos of the East, Augen I consecrated the Holy Mooron (anointing oil) at the Old Seminary, Kottayam on 21 December 1967.

 Second rift of the Malankara Syrian Church

-By the early 1970s, there was a second rift in the Malankara Orthodox Syrian Church and factional feud re-emerged.
-From 6 October 1971, he began to include the phrase "sitting the Throne of Saint Thomas the Apostle" in his official title.
-The 1975 Syriac Orthodox Synod presided by the Patriarch of Antioch, deposed Augen.
-The supporters of the Syriac Synod, accepted the authority of the newly installed Catholicos Baselios Paulose II as the second Catholicos of the East in India.
-Supporters of Augen elected Baselios Mathews l as the 5th Catholicose of Malankara Orthodox Syrian Church, after his retirement.
+By the early 1970s, there was a second rift in the Malankara Syrian Church and factional feud re-emerged.
+Augen I's use of the title "Throne of St. Thomas the Apostle", affirmed in the proceedings of the pan-Orthodox Council of Addis Ababa in 1965, was objected to by Pat.
+Yakub III.
+The 1975 Syriac Orthodox Synod presided by the Patriarch of Antioch, deposed Augen I. The supporters of the Syriac Synod, accepted the authority of the newly installed Catholicos Baselios Paulose II as the second Catholicos of the East in India.
+Supporters of Augen I elected Baselios Mathews l as the 5th Catholicose of Malankara Orthodox Syrian Church, after his retirement.